Summer Session FAQs

 Digital Photography students must bring their own digital SLR camera (not fully automatic; it must allow for manual focus).
 NMH does not have any cameras for student use.

-The Writing and the Outdoors class requires the following:
+Writing and the Outdoors requires the following:

 - Comfortable backpack large enough to carry a notebook, raincoat, and water bottle.
-(All students are given a free water bottle on registration day; it should be brought to class every day.)

 Do I need a computer?